Common preperiodic points for quadratic polynomials: Introduction

 \section{Introduction}

 Consider the family of quadratic polynomials

-for $c$ in $\C$, viewed as dynamical systems $f_c :\Chat \to \Chat$ on the Riemann sphere.
-Recall that a point $z \in \Chat$ is said to be preperiodic if its forward orbit under $f_c$ is finite.
+for $c \in \C$, each viewed as a dynamical system $f_c :\Chat \to \Chat$ on the Riemann sphere.
+Recall that a point $z \in \Chat$ is said to be \emph{preperiodic} if its forward orbit under $f_c$ is finite.
 It is well known that the set of all preperiodic points for $f_c$ will determine $c$.
 Indeed, we have